Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 Currently not implemented is quaternion based segmentation, this would require a change in the main firmware code.
 Quaternion based rotations (slerp) have constant velocity and sound interesting for nonplanar printing or drilling, especially for B-Splines or Nurbs.

+# 6Axis complete solution

+Currently, different configurations are solved separately.
+Later they will be merged by branching:
+* whether two axes have common XY coordinates and intersect or not
+* whether two axes intersect, have skew lines or are parallel
+* how axes 4 to 6 are organized
+* whether linear axes are involved

 # 6Axis_type1

 Type 1: